jbsooter/AutomaticCSV/README.md

  ```

-3. Create a new AutoReadCSV object initialized with the path.
+3. Create a new AutoReadCSV object initialized with the path of your CSV.

 ```Java
 AutoReadCSV rCSV = new AutoReadCSV("/path/to/csv");